Turkey charges father of NBA's Kanter as terror group member

 The elder Kanter, a professor, was purged from public service after the coup attempt and detained for five days last summer.

-Anadolu said he is accused in the indictment of contacting some 120 suspects with alleged links to Gulen, including dozens who were said to have communicated through an encrypted messaging application.
+Anadolu said the indictment alleges he contacted some 120 suspects with alleged links to Gulen, including dozens who were said to have communicated through an encrypted messaging application.

+Enes Kanter, a former Oklahoma City Thunder center, has been a vocal critic of Turkish President Recep Tayyip Erdogan.
+His Turkish passport was canceled last year.

 "Keep my family, innocent people in your prayers," the basketball player tweeted Monday with the hashtag "DictatorErdogan."
 His Twitter account is withheld in Turkey.